dasniko/ozark-react/README.md

 This project is Gradle based and comes with a Gradle Wrapper, so you don't have to have Gradle installed on your machine.
 To build the WAR file, just type

-    $ gradlew build
+    $ ./gradlew build

 in your console/terminal.
-This will build a `ozark-react-example.war` in the `build` folder.
+This will build a `ozark-react-example.war` in the `build/libs` folder.
 You can deploy this WAR into an [Apache Tomcat](http://tomcat.apache.org) or [Jetty](http://eclipse.org/jetty/) servlet container.
 After starting your server, you should be able to access the application at this address:

     http://localhost:8080/ozark-react/